photo of the Little Comberton Parish Church of St Peter

 Little Comberton, St Peter

-Little Comberton Parish Church, St Peter, is a solid looking tower built of the local cotswold stone and is situated on your left on the as you enter the village from the south.
-The ringing room is at the top of a spiral stone staircase that is accessed from the outside of the tower on the south side.
+The Parish Church of St Peter, is a solid looking tower built of the local cotswold stone and is situated on your left on the as you enter the small village of Little Comberton from the south.
+There is limited parking on the verge of Manor Lane beside the church.

 I visited for the first time on Saturday 19th May 2007 as part of our 2007 tour.
 It was hard work ringing these bells, you had to work on both the hand and backstrokes.
 Oh, and the tower moved quite noticeably when the bells were being rung.